ahmedbhl/EPS_FRONT/README.md

 `https://vscode-update.azurewebsites.net/1.28.2/win32-x64-user/stable`

-3 - Create new forlder with the name of your new project (SFE)
+3 - Create new forlder with the name of your new project (EPS)

 4 – Open vsCode and tap the keys (ctrl + shift + ù) and select powershell or gitbash, Else you can tap keys (ctrl + shift + P) and write « terminal » and select « Terminal : select Default Shell ».